 The Labour leadership of the Executive and Corporate Services Scrutiny Committee immediately put itself in a position of weakness by proposing alternative approaches instead of insisting, as was their mandate, that RBKC implement and adhere to the adopted and very clear Twelve Principles.
 Labour Councillors later let the principles be dismissed as “aspirational” as if aspiration is a bad thing.

 Labour Councillors are in the unenviable position of being overwhelmed with Grenfell-related casework and have not received the anticipated extra administrative support.
 In these challenging circumstances, they have failed to hold RBKC to account over the Twelve Principles; at a time when constituents needed them to be fierce, they instead tried to steer RBKC in alternative directions and have so far failed at that too.

 In reference to the CfPS review, it states that RBKC implemented change when it “brought management and repair of its housing stock back in-house” – in reality, as is widely understood, it was no longer tenable for the Kensington and Chelsea Tenant Management Organisation (KCTMO) to operate in the borough, at least not under that toxic name.
-The Taskforce fail to state that the move “in-house” has simply meant a rebranding: Same company, different name.
+The Taskforce fail to state that the move “in-house” has simply meant a rebranding: Same company, same staff, different name.